spitulax/crt/README.md

 <h1 align="center">Commands Run Today</h1>

 **C**ommands **R**un **T**oday
-is a command-line utility that counts the number of times you have run a command today using shell history.
+is a 🚀 **blazing fast** 🚀 command-line utility that counts the number of times you have run a command today using shell history.

 ## Shell Supported